pvdz/preval/tests/cases/normalize/expressions/statement/while/auto_ident_new_computed_simple_simple.md

 ## Todos triggered

+- (todo) Support referencing this builtin in isFree: $
 - (todo) do we want to support NewExpression as expression statement in free loops?
 - (todo) do we want to support ObjectExpression as expression statement in free loops?